day8/re-frame/README.md

      downside is that these are not "designer friendly" HTML templates.
   2. these templates are reactive.
 When their input Signals change, they are automatically rerun, producing new DOM.
 Reagent adroitly shields you from the details, but the renderer of any `component` is wrapped by a `reaction`.
-If any of the the "inputs" to that render change, the render is rerun.
+If any of the "inputs" to that render change, the render is rerun.

 ### React etc.